coreboot/coreboot/Documentation/arch/x86/index.md

 * x86 payloads are loaded below 4GiB in physical memory and are jumped to in *protected mode*

-## Assuptions for all stages using the reference implementation
+## Assumptions for all stages using the reference implementation
 * 0-4GiB are identity mapped using 2MiB-pages as WB
 * Memory above 4GiB isn't accessible
 * page tables reside in memory mapped ROM